 We all love to eat the naughty things that we shouldn’t – it’s human nature, and temptation can be just too great sometimes!
 But when it comes to our pets, it’s our responsibility to watch their eating habits: not only how much they eat, but what.

 Many foods, plants (and other substances) that our pets come into contact with in our human environment are unnatural for them, and often the temptation – or curiosity – to investigate with all senses can be too much and you can find them gobbling down goodies that their tummies were never meant for.

 There’s that old saying: “curiosity killed the cat”.
 Let’s make sure that this doesn’t happen to your fur-ball.
+Before we go through the foods that you MUST avoid, check out this site, where you can be sure the kitty snacks are healthy and nutritious – it’s called Whiskerbox.
 Here are some tips on what to avoid to ensure that your kitty lives a long and happy life.

 - Onion powder: Did you know that onions or onion powder can cause anemia in cats and dogs alike?
 Onions might make our meals amazing, but they can spell trouble for your pet, so make sure you keep them stored in a safe place.

 - Alcohol: I can’t believe I’m actually writing this, but please don’t EVER give your cat alcohol.
 More for you 🙂